|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 While Retribution handlers endeavor to train soulless as soldiers, some are destined to serve another function.
 Energy flows sent to destroy Retribution soldiers are siphoned into the body of the soulless.
 If they siphon too much it prompts complete organ failure.
 Heart and lungs burst from hostile energy pouring into the soulless, while leaving those allies around him untouched.

-- Disbinding (★ Action) - Enemy upkeep spells and animi on this unit expire.
+- Disbinding (★ Action) - Enemy upkeep spells and animi on this model and its unit immediately expire.

 - Mage Static - While this model is in formation, enemy magic attacks targeting a model in its unit suffer -5 RNG.